 This guide is for teachers who would like to use GTTP's online course, Introduction to Travel & Tourism: Passport to the World, in their classrooms.
-Online courses are relatively new but have been spreading at an incredible speed in education.
-Currently it is mostly university learners who benefit from MOOCs (Massive Open Online Courses), but this GTTP course is for secondary school learners as well.
+Currently it is mostly university learners who benefit from MOOCs (Massive Open Online Courses), but this GTTP course is for secondary school, tertiary and college learners as well.

-This guide was developed a by a dedicated group of GTTP teachers from India, Jamaica, France, Hungary, Kenya and South Africa who who collaborated in a workshop organized in 2019 in Hungary.
-The ideas suggested here are not meant to tell teachers what and how to teach the Passport material on the FutureLearn platform.
+This guide was developed a by a dedicated group of GTTP teachers from India, Jamaica, France, Hungary, Kenya, and South Africa who who collaborated in a workshop organized in 2019 in Hungary.
+The ideas suggested here are not meant to tell teachers what and how to teach the Passport material on the GTTP Platform.
 Rather our intention is to spark innovative solutions.